 The funny thing about valuing a drug is that you have to understand so many things that simply are not written anywhere.
 There’s no web page for it.
 There’s no report you can buy.
 I have to understand if this drug has reached its potential, if it can be used in a broader patient population, if there are limitations that we perhaps aren’t aware of, and most importantly, if there’s value that we can take from bringing the drug into our company.

 So when I first got started doing this job, my approach to answering questions about the value of an opportunity was to fund a market research project or perhaps get on an airplane and fly to a society meeting.

 Many times, I would go do that five, six, seven, eight times before I would feel comfortable with proceeding.

 Now the GLG interviews are my first step.
-I can get those same insights from council members, you know, in the course of just a few days.
+I can get those same insights from network members, you know, in the course of just a few days.

 Having access to one-on-one learning gives me more bandwidth to address more questions.

 I walk out of my first interviews much, much more knowledgeable than I would be if I read the 100-page quantitative market research report.